macla7/shiftTrader/README.md

 - Limit retrieved notifications, and then just have a 'view more' to retrieve the next older batch.
 - follow posts ( followers (?))
 - Viewed (Shows number of views on posts)
-- Notifications suscribing to some sort of websocket(?), so as to listen for them?

 - DB protections to stop duplicate memberships.
 - Ejecting from Expo?
 - Using variable font?